There has been a fast and significant improvement in the technology surrounding tree stands over the years.

 Compared to other climbing sticks on the market today, this is one of the heavy options with each section weighing 6.6 lbs.
 That gives you an overall weight of 33 lbs for the entire pack, a weight that could be quite significant if you were to be carrying it, along with your hang-on stand into position over rough or sloping terrain.

 The heavier weight means, though, that it is a solid stand.
 It has angled steps for better grip by the feet.
 They measure 11 inches in width and sit out from the tree by 8 inches to provide you with a comfortable climbing option that is pretty straightforward to set up and use.

-The Ascender has a maximum weight rating of 300 pounds and it can be attached to trees with trunks that are at least 9 inches in diameter.
+The Ascender has a maximum weight rating of 300 pounds and can attach to trees with trunks that are at least 9 inches in diameter.